arenaxr/arena-docs/content/python-api/attributes/gltf_morph.md

     </div>
     <a class="headerlink" href="#GltfMorph"></a>

             <div class="docstring"><p>GltfMorph attribute class to manage its properties in the ARENA: Allows you to target and control a gltf model's morphTargets created in Blender.
+Requires <code>object_type: gltf-model</code>.
 More properties at <a href="https://github.com/elbobo/aframe-gltf-morph-component">https://github.com/elbobo/aframe-gltf-morph-component</a> A-Frame GLTF Morph component.
 Usage: <code>gltf_morph=GltfMorph(...)</code></p>

 <h6 id="parameters">Parameters</h6>